adalmia96/DL_Project/README.md

 # GANs for Natural Language Processing

-In our final project for deep learning, we experiment with [https://github.com/robert-d-schultz/gan-word-embedding](Robert Schultz's code) under new datasets, GAN models, and word embeddings.
+In our final project for deep learning, we experiment with [Robert Schultz's paper](https://academicworks.cuny.edu/cgi/viewcontent.cgi?article=4093&context=gc_etds) under new datasets, GAN models, and word embeddings.

 ## Setup and Run
 Install pytorch and python3.
 Run the following code for the model.
 This assumes your data is in `/data` if you're not using the Docker set up.